 - Send everything to the insurance company’s claims processing department.
 Make sure you have the right address so they can process your request quickly.

 So, what happens if you fail to send out a claim within a payer’s timely filing limit?
 Well, unfortunately, that claim will get denied.
 And I’m no joker.
-That’s because, if you look at the terms of any of your insurance company contracts, you’ll almost certainly see a clause indicating that the payer isn’t responsible for any claims received outside of its timely filing limit.
+If you look at the terms of any of your insurance company contracts, you’ll almost certainly see a clause indicating that the payer isn’t responsible for any claims received outside of its timely filing limit.
 Thus, if you miss the deadline, you can neither bill the patient for the visit nor appeal to the payer.
-Unfortunately, you have to write it off.
+Instead, you have to write it off.